argmaxml/conjugate_prior/README.md

   1. `model.posterior(l, u)` - Returns the credible interval on `(l,u)` (equivalent to `cdf(u)-cdf(l)`).
   1. `model.update(data)` - Returns a *new* model after observing `data`.
   1. `model.predict(x)` - Predicts the likelihood of observing `x` (if a posterior predictive exists).
+  1. `model.sample()` - Draw a single sample from the posterior distribution.